ArnaudWopata/offline-spa-proto/README.md

 ### Implementation withing rails
 Rack-offline librairy allows an automatic generation of the `cache manigest`.
 It handles differrent behaviour depending on the environment (dev, prod), allowing easier debugging.

+### TODO List

+Getting an offline SPA is possible at a reasonnable cost:

+* Disabled HTML5 pushState mode (urls change from `/project/12/section/14` to `/#/project/12/section/14`)
+* Include all directive and view templates into the home page
+* Integrate Rack::Offline for AppCache manifest generation

 ## Within the SPA, know when we are offline
 ### Basics